bedrocklinux/bedrocklinux-website/markdown/index.md

 All at the same time and working together mostly as though they were packaged for the same distribution.

+## {id="0.7.22-released"} Bedrock Linux 0.7.22 released
+<small>2021-07-28</small>

+A point update has been released for 0.7.
+To update to it, run `{class="rcmd"} brl update` as root.

+- Added code to handle errant program clearing modules.dep
+- Fixed brl-fetch debian for bullseye
+- Fixed hijacked GRUB theme handling
+- Fixed resolv.conf on some distros

 ## {id="zstd-modules"} PSA on new kernels, zstd, and inits
 <small>2021-07-26</small>